 Our expertise covers a wide variety of styles from eclectic pop to soul to traditional to experimental to electronic to electroacoustic and most other things in between this wide spectrum.
 Genres aside, what is essential in our practice is to assist artists in materializing their sonic imaginations.

+We have been finalizing sound for Vinyl, CD, Digital Release, Performance, Installation and Film since 2007 before opening up our services to the public in 2019.
 In addition to mastering, we also provide dramaturgical consultation for music for installation, stage and film as well as technical services such as reel-to-reel/cassette to digital transfers and vinyl test pressings.

 Nguyễn Baly graduated from the Institute for Applied Theatre Studies (Giessen) with a specialisation in Sound and Composition for Stage and Performance.
 Since 2010 Baly has been working at the intersection of sound and performing arts as a composer and sound designer as well as providing dramaturgical advise for sound and music in the field of theatre and dance.
 Concurrently, Baly is constantly developing her own projects which attempt to approach performance and experimental music from a postcolonial perspective.